 It's no walk in the park.
 Fighting your natural urges will require willpower, especially after a breakup when there are a rush of different emotions bubbling under the surface, influencing your every move.

-You got to have a strong resolve here.
-You have to fight your natural tendency and urges.
+You've got to have a strong resolve here, because you have to fight your natural tendency and urges!

 It may help you to keep in mind your end goal, and to remind yourself daily the fact that how you feel is NOT a good compass for what you should do next.

 To do what is necessary to reunite with your ex requires that you IGNORE some of your natural impulses.
-That's the lesson here.
+That's a hugely important lesson here.

 5 Action Steps to Get a Girl Back

 Let me give you 5 quick pointers you can action right now.
 These will serve you in the short time while you prepare for the long term (yes, I recommend you do not stop your learning at this article.)
 Okay, let's jump right in: